 - · warning letters or untitled letters;

-- · fines and civil penalties;
+- fines and civil penalties;

-- unanticipated expenditures;
+- · unanticipated expenditures;

-- · delays in clearing or approving or refusal to clear or approve products;
+- delays in clearing or approving or refusal to clear or approve products;

-- withdrawal or suspension of FDA clearance;
+- · withdrawal or suspension of FDA clearance;

-- product recall or seizure;
+- · product recall or seizure;

-- · orders for physician notification or device repair, replacement, or refund;
+- \cdot $\,$ orders for physician notification or device repair, replacement, or refund;

 - · production interruptions;

-- · operating restrictions;
+- operating restrictions;

 - injunctions; and

-- criminal prosecution.
+- · criminal prosecution.

-The Company and its contract manufacturers, specification developers and suppliers are also required to manufacture the MASCT and Microcatheter Systems in compliance with current Good Manufacturing Practice requirements set forth in the QSR.
+We and our contract manufacturers, specification developers and suppliers are also required to manufacture the MASCT and Microcatheter Systems in compliance with current Good Manufacturing Practice requirements set forth in the QSR.
 The QSR requires a quality system for the design, manufacture, packaging, labeling, storage, installation and servicing of marketed devices, and includes extensive requirements with respect to quality management and organization, device design, buildings, equipment, purchase and handling of components, production and process controls, packaging and labeling controls, device evaluation, distribution, installation, complaint handling, servicing and record keeping.
 The FDA enforces the QSR through periodic announced and unannounced inspections that may include the manufacturing facilities of our subcontractors.
-If the FDA believes the Company or any of its contract manufacturers or regulated suppliers is not in compliance with these requirements, it can shut down the Company's manufacturing operations, require recall of the MASCT System, refuse to clear or approve new marketing applications, institute legal proceedings to detain or seize products, enjoin future violations, or assess civil and criminal penalties against the Company or its officers or other employees.
-Any such action by the FDA would have a material adverse effect on the Company's business.
+If the FDA believes we or any of our contract manufacturers or regulated suppliers is not in compliance with these requirements, it can shut down our manufacturing operations, require recall of the MASCT System, refuse to clear or approve new marketing applications, institute legal proceedings to detain or seize products, enjoin future violations, or assess civil and criminal penalties against us or our officers or other employees.
+Any such action by the FDA would have a material adverse effect on our business.